top of page

 01 / 01 / 2023

-The Inga project was selected as one of the promising projects for Spark Finland's three-year mentoring program.
+The Inga project was selected as one of the promising projects for Spark Finland's three-year mentoring program for Batch Spring 2023.

 30 / 11 / 2022